newrelic/opensource-website/docs/Emergency-Runbook.md

 ### Local Development

-To run, execute `npm start` from the root of this repository.
+To run, execute `yarn start` from the root of this repository.

 Should you want New Relic Browser instrumentation while developing locally, you will need to add an additional configuration option to `gatsby-config.js` for the `gatsby-plugin-newrelic` plugin.